An intrauterine device (IUD) is a piece of T-shaped plastic, about the size of

 pain medicine can help with any discomfort after the IUD is placed.

 An IUD can cost anywhere from $0 to $1,300.
-The cost can vary depending on your
+The cost can vary depending on the

-the type of IUD.
-Many health insurance plans cover the costs, and family planning
+health insurance plan and the type of IUD.
+Many health insurance plans cover the costs,

 Because an IUD lasts for many years, the cost works out to about the same as monthly